Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-My doctor ordered an ANNUAL MAMMOGRAM for me.
-Isn’t this covered under my insurance?
+My doctor ordered an annual mammogram for me.
+Is it covered by my insurance?

 - It depends.
 Your ANNUAL Mammogram could be either a Screening or a Diagnostic Mammogram.
 A Screening Mammogram is usually covered completely by insurance as part of their “Wellness” package.